Regardless of our accomplishments, we owe our existence to a six-inch layer of topsoil, water, and the fact that it rains.

-Its chemical and microbiological content determine water quality.
+Its chemical and microbiological content determine the quality.

 We must employ management practices where we preserve our water, regardless of our profession.
 Everybody must look at water and air as the most important resource.
 We must protect it, because our life depends on both these natural resources.

 Water contamination is often not taken into consideration when certain management practices are applied.
 This is probably the most fundamental issue in today’s industrial area.
 For example, applying chemicals, in the various forms, in modern agriculture, but also in other industries.

 There are always unforeseen consequences when contaminating water.
 The price we are already paying, and the price future generations will pay will be too high for the short-term benefits.

 It is not only chemicals and its applications that can contaminate water, but also organic waste, resulting from the various industrial farms.
 It is crucial to have a proper waste disposal plan for the discarding of faecal material and other organic waste, including dead animals.

 We cannot afford that organic waste be the source of a disease outbreak on farms because the waste management system failed.

 We must look after our natural resources – air, water and soil – and how we can benefit optimally from these resources.
 Not exploiting them, nor contaminating them, but for the benefit of all living creatures.

 Only after the last tree has been cut down, only after the last river poisoned, only after the last fish has been caught, will we find out that we cannot eat money.